wellyshen/use-places-autocomplete/README.md

 `getDetails` is an asynchronous function with the following API:

-- `parameters` - there're two parameters:
-  - `1st: div element` - a ref to a div element in your autocomplete UI.
-  - `2nd: string | object` - the place ID that you would like details about, or the entire suggestion object returned as part of the sugesstions collection from usePlacesAutocomplete.
+- `parameters: string | object` - the place ID that you would like details about, or the entire suggestion object returned as part of the suggestions collection from usePlacesAutocomplete.
-- `placeResult: object | null` - [the details](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult) about the spcific place your queried.
+- `placeResult: object | null` - [the details](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult) about the specific place your queried.
 - `error: any` - an exception.

 ## Contributors ✨